 Section 1.
 Statutory and non-statutory Executive Board positions

-A. Statutory Executive Board Members shall include the Chair, a First Vice Chair who must be of a different gender from the Chair, the elected representatives to King and Pierce Counties’ Central Committees, and two Washington State Democratic Central Committee members who are not of the same gender.
+A. Statutory Executive Board Members shall include the Chair, a First Vice Chair who shall, to the extent possible, be of a different gender from the Chair, the elected representatives to King and Pierce Counties’ Central Committees, and two Washington State Democratic Central Committee members who are not of the same gender.
 The statutory Executive Board members shall be elected by PCOs.

-B. Non-statutory Executive Board Members shall include a Second Vice Chair who must live in a different county from the First Vice Chair, one Secretary, and one Treasurer, as well as the Chairs of the standing committees.
+B. Non-statutory Executive Board Members shall include a Second Vice Chair who shall, to the extent possible, live in a different county from the First Vice Chair, one Secretary, and one Treasurer, as well as the Chairs of the standing committees.
 The non-statutory Executive Board shall be elected by a vote of members in good standing.

 Section 2.
 Pierce and King County Central Committee Representatives

 A. The election of representatives and alternates to the Pierce and King County Central Committees’ Executive Boards shall comply with the current bylaws of those organizations.
 The county representatives will review changes respective to their county’s Bylaws and report back to the District.

 B. The elected delegates to the County Central Committees shall serve on the 31st District Democrats Executive Board.
 The alternates may serve on the Executive Board in their absence.